matter-labs/era-compiler-llvm-builder/README.md

-# compiler-llvm-builder
+# zkEVM LLVM builder

-The builder of the zkEVM fork of the LLVM framework
+The builder of the zkEVM fork of the LLVM framework.